Project TYO: A Long-Term Commitment to Tokyo’s Hip-Hop Culture, Community, and History

 What the Public Rarely Sees Behind the Work

-I render the work in black and white as a deliberate aesthetic and epistemological choice, stripping away distraction and spectacle to foreground presence, labour, texture, and historical continuity within Tokyo’s hip-hop culture and built environment; I also chose black and white because it is nostalgic to me.
+I present the work in black and white as both an aesthetic and a conceptual choice, removing distractions to highlight presence, labour, texture, and historical continuity in Tokyo’s hip-hop culture and wider environment.
+Black and white is also nostalgic to me.

 Project TYO covers artists, producers, DJs, dancers, graffiti writers, designers, executives, promoters, venue operators, collectives, youth initiatives, corporate stakeholders, and far more, because hip-hop transcends music and operates as cultural infrastructure.